naynasa/is1500-lab2/Projekt/description.md

 ## questions / planning / ideas
 >how do we structure the code? what paradigms to use?
-A: "simple imperative" we have a bunch of
+A: "simple imperative" we have a bunch of functions and our data somewhat structured which calls these functions

 > do we need a timer in the project? probably, in order to coordinate when we should write to the screen